harmtemolder/bruteforce/README.md

 6. Writes all outputs and strategy configs out into a csv so you can review what strat and related settings are going to make you the most cold hard crypto

 ## Installation:
-(You can install Bruteforce wherever you like, but it saves you time if you just set it up in a folder called "bruteforce" in the same folder "gekko" resides.)
+(You can install Bruteforce wherever you like, but it saves you time if you just set it up in a folder called "bruteforce" next to "gekko".)

 1. `git clone https://github.com/gekkowarez/bruteforce.git`
 2. `cd bruteforce`